dtolnay/rust-quiz/questions/011-function-pointer-comparison.md

 ```

 Generic parameters can be either early bound or late bound.
 Currently (and for
-the forseeable future) type parameters are always early bound, but lifetime
+the foreseeable future) type parameters are always early bound, but lifetime
 parameters can be either early or late bound.

 Early bound parameters are determined by the compiler during monomorphization.